Serve to Learn Frequently Asked Questions

 You must be 18 years or older to attend Serve to Learn.

 Families who would like to serve together are welcome.
-Children that are no younger than the age of 10 are welcome to participate in Serve to Learn as long as they are accompanied by a parent.
+Children aged 10 and above can participate in Serve to Learn if accompanied by a parent or guardian.

-There is no upper age limit; however, Serve to Learn can be quite rigorous.
-Throughout the three weeks, you will be on your feet all day as you teach two classes in the morning, and play sports and games with the children.
-You will also be required to visit the children in their homes in the evenings during which you may be required to walk from one home to the next.
+There is no specified upper age limit for participation; however, it is important to note that Serve to Learn entails demanding physical activity.
+Over the three weeks, volunteers engage in full-day activities, including teaching two classes and engaging in activities, games, and sports with the children.
+Additionally, volunteers are expected to conduct home visits in the evenings, often involving walking between homes.
 In some of the simpler homes, you may need to sit on the ground.
-During the summer season, it gets very hot in Egypt, and A/C may not necessarily be available in the classrooms.
-We kindly ask that you assess your physical capabilities and consult with your doctor prior to committing to a Serve to Learn trip.
+In Egypt, during the summer season, temperatures can rise very high, and air conditioning may not always be available in the classrooms.
+We kindly ask that you assess your capabilities and consult with your doctor before committing to a Serve to Learn trip.

 Do I need to have teaching experience?

-Volunteers are not required to have teaching experience.
-However, previous teaching experience is preferred.
-Training will be given to all volunteers prior to their departure on classroom management and other helpful areas.
+Volunteers are not required to have teaching experience; however, previous teaching experience is preferred.
+Training covering classroom management and other relevant topics will be provided to all volunteers before their departure.

 Do I need to be able to speak Arabic?

-Volunteers are not required to be fluent in Arabic.
-However, those with a working knowledge of Arabic are more likely to have a more enriched experience within the Egyptian community.
-Those who speak little Arabic will be supported by other volunteers who are fluent in Arabic.
+Volunteers are not required to be fluent in Arabic, however, those with a working knowledge of Arabic are more likely to have a more enriched experience within the Egyptian community.
+Those with limited Arabic proficiency will be supported by other volunteers who are fluent in Arabic.

 Can I apply if I am not from the United States?